Nibe Industrier

 NIBE Industrier AB is a Swedish heating, cooling and energy systems manufacturer.

 They produce domestic stoves, air source heat pumps, ground source heat pumps, as well as other heating and climate control equipment.

 The company head office is in Markaryd.

-The company is a constituent of the OMX Nordic 40.
+Nibe Industrier AB was formed in 1989 and listed on the Stockholm stock exchange in 1997.
+NIBE Group (head office in Markaryd) consists of over 120 independent companies.
+They are grouped into three business areas: Climate Solutions, Stoves and Element.